-Fifty days later, near the end of the harvest season, more fruits of the field, including two loaves of bread, were to be given (Lev 23:16-17), for Israel had to realize and give recognition to the fact that God not only delivered his people from certain death in their bondage in Egypt, but he also provided life nourishment in the land of promise.
+The Feast of Pentecost did not exist in isolation on Israel's calendar of special days.
+It was closely linked to, and dated from, celebrations connected with the Passover.
+The Passover feast was celebrated at twilight in the evening of the fourteenth day of the first month (Lev 23:5).
+It was followed on the fifteenth day by the beginning of the closely related seven-day Feast of Unleavened Bread (Lev 23:6).
+On the next day, the sixteenth, the first fruits of the (barley) harvest had to be brought to the Lord (Lev 23:11, cf. vv.
+6-7).
+Seven weeks and one day later, the Feast of Weeks (Pentecost) was celebrated, during which, among other things, offerings from the grain (wheat) harvest and two loaves of bread had to be brought to God (Exod 34:22; Lev 23:15- cvandam@canrc.org in Egypt, but he also provided life nourishment in the land of promise.
 The first fruits of the harvest, and indeed the entire harvest, were the result of his salvation as commemorated at Passover.
 Thus also on the day of Pentecost Israel not only had to give first fruits, but also had to recall their bondage in Egypt (Deut 16:12) and so enjoy and celebrate the new life God had given them because of the Exodus.
 This new life also enabled them to live in holy service to God.